 6.3.2 MCPS-DATA.confirm

 Change Description field of RangingCounterStart in Table 47 as follows:

-A count of the time units corresponding to an RMARKER at the antenna at the beginning of a ranging exchange, as described in 14.7.1 .
+A count of the time units corresponding to an RMARKER at the antenna at the beginning of a ranging exchange, as described in 14.7.1 for the UWB PHY, and Annex S for TVWS PHYs.
+For TVWS PHYs, counter units are nanoseconds.
 A value of 0x00000000 is used if ranging is not supported, not enabled or if counter was not used for this PPDU.

 Change Description field of RangingCounterStop in Table 47 as follows:

-A count of the time units corresponding to an RMARKER at the antenna at the end of a ranging exchange, as described in 14.7.1 .
+A count of the time units corresponding to an RMARKER at the antenna at the end of a ranging exchange, as described in 14.7.1 for the UWB PHY, and Annex S for TVWS PHYs.
+For TVWS PHYs, counter units are nanoseconds.
 A value of 0x00000000 is used if ranging is not supported, not enabled, or if the counter is not used for this PPDU.

 5.1.6.4.2 Acknowledgment

 Insert at the end of sub-clause: